How Personal Gardens Can Halt the Climate Crisis

 Yet you would never know, unless you did the research, that animal agriculture accounts for over 90% of all human-related water usage on Earth.
 What’s a couple minutes of a shower mean in the face of billions upon billions of gallons being used every day to grow crops for livestock?

 This is just one example of how absurd it is that common “energy saving” and “environmentally friendly” practices really just exist to take the heat off of the real problems causing climate change: over-industrialization, low accountability and regulation for businesses, animal agriculture, mass deforestation, the destruction of the oceans, and loss of habitat due to urban expansion.
+With some extra help from a tree service near me you can make a very big change to the climate change that is affecting our world.

 We’ve invested in feel-good mantras instead of real-world solutions.
 It might sound good to say things like “reduce, reuse, and recycle!” and “take shorter showers to save water,” but the reality is, climate change is too dire and complex a problem to be summed up and solved in little sound bites.